israelrmartinez/INFO-370-ps01/README.md

 # INFO-370-ps01

 To review work, open the .ipynb file.
+To review original instructions, open the .pdf file.